DeAnna Smith, D.Min.

 What do you attribute your success to?

-I attribute my success to my compassion and dedication to helping others, and I was inspired to enter this field because I’ve always felt called to be a chaplain.
+I attribute my success to my compassion and dedication to helping others, and I was inspired to enter this field because I’ve always felt called to healing ministries.

 What’s the best career advice you’ve ever received?

-The best career advice I’ve ever received is to find what you love to do, and you’ll never work a day in your life.
-Throughout my journey, Pastor Randall Ray has been an inspiring mentor, guiding me with wisdom and encouragement.
+The best career advice I’ve ever received is to submit to the Lord's leading.
+I define success as being in God's will.
+Throughout my journey, the late Pastor Randal Ray has been an inspiring mentor, guiding me with wisdom and encouragement.

 What advice would you give to young women entering your industry?